nielsbasjes/ipxe-boot-rom/README.md

 Without any configuration the image will be too large.

 So in order to make this work a LOT of features had to be disabled.
-This is done by creating a set of overrules that are located in the general.h file
+This is done by creating a set of overrules that are located in the general-rom.h file

+But then we have a severely limited version of iPXE.
+So what I do here is I then load a full featured version of iPXE from a website and then load the menu I want.
+This way you have the boot strap info in the (limited) rom and you get to use all of the power of iPXE.

 VirtualBox LAN boot ROM Size
 ==========